Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 I used to love to go out with my mother.
 I’d get all dolled up too, hoping maybe I would run into some cute boy.
 Not going to happen sitting in my room!

-arolarson Premium Member about 4 hours ago
+arolarson Premium Member 2 months ago

 Ah, the teen years stage on the continuum from being pushed in a pram by mom to eventually pushing Mom in a wheelchair followed by shopping alone and thinking “ oh look, Mom would have aloved/hated/laughed at this!”